 Re-connect the negative battery terminal, then start up the car!

-Setup the Android Radio 10″ Touchscreen
+Setup of the Touchscreen Radio

 Now, connect your android 10″ touchscreen radio to wifi.
 Start downloading apps from the Google Play Store.